kevinolega/callcentertrainingtips/assets/pages/members-English-Tips.md

 ---
 layout: page
-title: English Tips and Tricks - IN PROGRESS
+title: English Tips and Tricks
 description: This is an index post for English tips.
 All English tips will be added here eventually.
 Tags: [ english, collections, blog, directory ]
 date: 2018-03-28 08:53